sixfootbeard/pile/README.md

 ## Streams

 Pile supports stateful, lazy transformation streams.
-These operations take a source, a set of transformations and a (optional) terminal operation.
+These operations take a source, a set of transformations and a terminal operation.

 ```clojure
 (stream (range 10) (filter #(> % 5)) (map #(* % 3)) (into []))